szilarddoro/szilarddoro-blog/README.md

-# Szilard's Scrapyard
+# szilarddoro.com

-This is a Next.js application powering my personal blog.
-Contentful's Preview and Content Delivery APIs are acting as a backend in the background.
+This is the Next.js application powering my personal blog.
+Contentful's Preview and Content Delivery APIs are providing the content.

 Feel free to fork the repository or contribute via [pull requests](https://github.com/szilarddoro/szilarddoro-blog/pulls).